-Over the course of the last ~12 months, we've been very busy adding a lot of features on or localization platform but you probably haven't heard about it without official announcements along the way.
+Over the course of the last ~12 months, we've been very busy adding a lot of features on our localization platform, but you probably haven't heard about it without official announcements along the way.
 So, I'll try to change that in this post and give a brief overview of all the latest changes.

 To make the overall Applanga experience much smoother and to have the option for faster updates to the frontend, we've split the applanga web presence into 2 subdomains.
 At the front, we have www.applanga.com which contains all marketing and explanatory content of Applanga including the documentation and this blog all pages should load a lot faster and searching for specific features should be easier.
 Also we've added dedicated subpages for iOS, Android and Unity as well as a What's New? section with our changelogs(iOS, Android, Unity) and general product updates around all our localization features.
 And then we have our dashboard reachable via dashboard.applanga.com where you can setup and manage your apps and translations.